 What you bung on next is down to personal taste but capers, anchovies, jalapeño peppers, Italian sausage of various kinds are all fine ingredients that give pizzas real zing.
 However, you could just use tomato sauce and a few fresh basil leaves.
 A pizza can be anything from a very light snack to a full-on meal, depending on how high you pile your toppings, but go easy here or the pizza won't leave the peel if too loaded.
 If you want to be authentic about it, keep ingredients to a minimum.
 If you showed a stuffed crust pizza loaded with sausage, ham, 15 cheeses, mushrooms, olives and pineapple to a Neopolitan, he would probably attempt to strangle you with it.

 Get a proper pizza oven

-Well, as proper as is practical in your garden and for your budget.
-It just so happens, as we mentioned before, that we have a guide to the best pizza ovens, so do check that out.
+It just so happens, as I mentioned before, that T3 has a guide to the best pizza ovens, so do check that out.

-Wood-fired or gas, you ask?
-As with the best barbecue grills, purists will tell you to do it as nature intended and get wood, while those in a hurry will say, use gas as it's quicker and more controllable.
-And most people won't be able to tell the difference.
+Wood-fired, gas or electric you ask?
+As with the best barbecue grills, purists will tell you to do it as nature intended and get wood, while those in a hurry will say, use gas or electricity as it's quicker and more controllable.
+Most people won't be able to tell the difference anyway.

 Keep your eye on the ball